mdozmorov/HiC_tools/README.md

 ## AB compartments

-- [Pentad](https://github.com/magnitov/pentad) - average A/B compartment analysis, within pre-defined range of genomic distances.
+- <a name="pentad">[Pentad](https://github.com/magnitov/pentad)</a> - average A/B compartment analysis, within pre-defined range of genomic distances.
 A/B compartment areas from the observed-to-expected matrix rescaled using bilinear interpolation into squares of a predefined size, median averaged, plotted.
 Small (noisy) areas are filtered.
 Separate analysis of cis and trans interactions.
 Python implementation.
 Input: cooler Hi-C matrix and a compartment signal in the bedGraph format. <details>
   <summary>Paper</summary>
   Magnitov, Mikhail D., Azat K. Garaev, Alexander V. Tyakht, Sergey V. Ulianov, and Sergey V. Razin.
 “Pentad: A Tool for Distance-Dependent Analysis of Hi-C Interactions within and between Chromatin Compartments.”
 BMC Bioinformatics 23, no. 1 (December 2022): 116. https://doi.org/10.1186/s12859-022-04654-6.
 </details>